kuler90/OrangeFramework/README.md

 OrangeFramework includes:
 * Dependency.
 Simple iOC container for dependency injection.
-* Log.
-Very simple and flexible logger.
 * Device.
 Component for detecting the running device info.
 * Extensions.
-Collection of useful Objective-C categories and Swift extensions.
+Collection of powerful Objective-C categories, Swift extensions and some helpers.
 * Segues.
-A few needful segues.
+A few useful segues.

 ## Installation